 You may enhance the functionality of your website by using the built-in hooks offered by WordPress and most of its plugins.
 You will very certainly need to use code snippets to make advantage of the WordPress API.
-This post will teach you three alternative methods to use and simply add WordPress code snippets.
+In this post, you will learn about alternatives to the code snippets plugin, such as using the functions.php file in a child theme.

 Can code snippets be used instead of plugins in WordPress?

-Is it smarter to install another plugin instead of utilizing a single code snippet?
-Yes, provided you are familiar with the PHP programming language.
+Is it better to utilize a single code snippet or install a new plugin whenever you need to alter the functionality of your website?
+The answer is simple if you have at least a basic understanding of the PHP programming language.
 Instead of adding a plugin, you may use a simple snippet to embed Google Analytics tracking code in the footer of your website, for example.

 As you are undoubtedly aware, WordPress’s default editor for writing content is Gutenberg.
 Many people, however, prefer to utilize the old “classic” editor.
 What would you do if you wanted to turn it off and go back to the previous editor?
 Using a simple code snippet, you may deactivate the Gutenberg editor without the need for a plugin (such as “Disable Gutenberg“).